vxnuaj/vxnuaj.mind/creation/Tech/Artificial Intelligenc/Machine Learning/Neural Network for MNIST.md

 We get our final output, `A2` by applying non-linearity through the [[SoftMax]] [[activation function]].

-Now the dataset will be taken and through [[one-hot encoding]], will be transformed into numeric
+Now the dataset will be taken and through [[one-hot encoding]], will be transformed into numerical data of vectors of 0s and 1s.

+This is done in order to allow for our [[neural network]] to interpret the dataset.

 ```
 def one_hot(Y):